Location and measurement criteria

 Valid beach or coastline areas

-- Coastline or beaches that front Bass Strait, Southern Ocean or Tasman Sea
+- Coastline or beaches that front the ocean waterways of Bass Strait, Southern Ocean or Tasman Sea

-- Coastal bays with direct water access to Bass Strait, Southern Ocean or Tasman Sea, such as Port Phillip and Western Port
+- Coastal bays with direct water access to the ocean waterways of Bass Strait, Southern Ocean or Tasman Sea, including as Port Phillip and Western Port

 - Sandy shores of coastal lakes which have permanent water access to the oceans or coastal bays defined above, such as sandy areas of the Gippsland Lakes system

 - The sandy mouths of rivers or sandy shorelines of inlets which open into the oceans or coastal bays defined above, such as Barwon River at Barwon Heads, the entrance to Anderson Inlet at Inverloch, Snowy River at Marlo, Develings Inlet at Mallacoota and Glenelg River at Nelson